Class D Audio Amp

 I was interested in it because it’s small and simple and cute (Nifty Industrial Design!
 Small!
 Blue!
 A Big Volume Knob on top!
 Real binding posts for the speakers!
 And did I say Cute?) and looks like the perfect thing for a guest room micro stereo.
 It’s based on the TI TPA3116 class D amp chip [ data sheet here: TI TPA3116 ]

-It claims a rather optimistic 50 watts/channel… albeit with a 4 ohm speaker load, 21 volt supply, and at a whopping 10% THD.
+It claims an optimistic 50 watts/channel… with a 4 ohm speaker load, 21 VDC supply, at a whopping 10% THD.
+(That means it’s a bit overstated in real world, listenable quality terms.)

-I purchased mine on Amazon link here and it arrived promptly in a palm sized box with 3 cables.
-Observe a lot of these are shipped w/o a power supply, so…
+I purchased mine on Amazon link here and it arrived promptly in a small light box with 3 cables.
+Observe it is shipped without a power supply, so…

 First up: Get a good beefy power supply!

 Some quick testing of power output vs THD confirm this.
-Using a 12 volt supply into a 8 ohm resistive load, the amp puts out about clean 7 watts at 0.05% THD, close to the theoretical max power for a good class D design.
+Using a 12 volt supply into a 8 ohm resistive load, the amp puts out about clean 7 watts (at 0.05% THDZ), close to the theoretical max clean power for a good class D bridged design.
 However, at 10 watts the distortion skyrockets and THD is now an unlistenable 5%.

 As expected, using a higher voltage supply helps considerably.